akoutmos/prom_ex/README.md

 $ mix prom_ex.gen.config --datasource YOUR_PROMETHEUS_DATASOURCE_ID
 ```

-Then add the generated module to your `application.ex` file supervision tree:
+Then add the generated module to your `application.ex` file supervision tree (be sure to add it to the top of the
+supervisor children list so that you do not miss any init-style events from other processes like Ecto.Repo for
+example):

 ```elixir
 defmodule MyCoolApp.Application do